reefland/ansible-k3s-argocd-renovate/README.md

 #### Other Inventory Variables Used

 * `argocd_repo_url` is a URL which points the the Git repository (private recommended) that ArgoCD will monitor.
 Do NOT put `.git` at the end.
+* `democratic_csi_parent_dataset` (if Democratic-CSI is to be used) specifies the TrueNAS parent dataset for iSCSI and NFS Persistent Volume storage.
+If multiple clusters are setup against the same TrueNAS server then this value needs to be unique.
+* `k3s_cluster_ingress_name` is the Fully Qualified Domain Name the cluster will be known as.
+This is a DNS name that Cert-Manager will create Let's Encrypt Wildcard certificates for.
+Most dashboards will be based on this name.

 ---